 Daniel Kim and his staff have years and years of experience representing pedestrian accident victims in Kern County.

 If you are ever injured in a pedestrian accident you don’t want to attempt to fight the insurance companies alone, instead, call us for a free consultation.

 In reality, pedestrians are hit (and sometimes killed) in Bakersfield every day, while walking in a crosswalk or pedestrian crossing.

 Pedestrian accidents are very serious and often result in major injuries like brain injuries and spinal cord injuries, which is why you need to hire an experienced lawyer like Daniel Kim.

 It is very rare that pedestrians are found to be at fault, but you still want a Top law firm on your side.

-Daniel Kim connects clients with the top medical providers in Orange County including physicians, chiropractors, physical therapists, and other.
+Daniel Kim connects clients with the top medical providers in Kern County including physicians, chiropractors, physical therapists, and others.